Configuring an SMTP Security Policy

 In the web UI

 In the Source IP fieldset of the policy form, enter one CIDR range per line.
-Leave the field blank to allow connections from any IP.
+Leave the field blank to allow a connection from any IP address.

 203.0.113.0/24